angelakennefick/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+Both forEach and map call a function on each element in an array.
+ForEach doesn't return anything on it's own, it changes the original array, versus map returns a new array with the results of the function on each element.

 2. Explain the difference between a callback and a higher order function.

+    A higher order function passes a callback in as an argument versus a callback function that is passed in to a higher order function.

 3. What is closure?

+A closure is a function defined within another outer function.

 4. Describe the four rules of the 'this' keyword.

+    1. when in global scope "this" will be the window
+    2. when using a constructor function "this" refers to the "new" object created
+    3. when using apply, call or bind "this" is explicitly defined
+    4. when "this" is after a dot "this" is implicily bound to the object before the dot

 5. Why do we need super() in an extended class?

+    Super abstracts Object.create(this, Class) and allows the child object to access and call parent functions.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.